Nelgit007/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints the absolute path name of the current working directory A script that displays the content list of a current directory A script that changes the working directory to users home directory A script that long list all contents in a working directory A script that list all files including hidden files
+This directory contains a script that can print the absolute path name of the current working directory This directory contains a script that changes the working directory to users home directory This directory contains a script that  long list all contents in a working directory This directory contains a script that list all files including hidden files This directory contains a script that list file digits only